 Division of resonsibility

-A law of 1865, in response to the needs of a changing society, separated local government from parish administration in rural areas.
-In 1870, a new church law, separating the church from the state, had a significant effect on the functions of the church and its parishes.
-Responsibility for education, healthcare and care for the poor was transferred to the municipalities.
-To this day, these are the most important tasks of municipalities, and the ones on which most resources are expended.
+In 1865, a law separated local government from parish administration in rural areas to respond to the needs of a changing society.
+In 1870, a new church law separated church from state, significantly affecting the functions of the Evangelical Lutheran Church of Finland and its parishes.
+In the separation, the responsibility for education, healthcare and care for the poor was transferred to the municipalities.
+To this day, these are the most important tasks of municipalities and the ones on which most resources are expended.

-The state is still responsible for military and prison chaplaincy.
-The work of military and prison chaplains is overseen by diocesan chapters.
-Staff training throughout the church is undertaken within the framework of publicly funded education.
+The state is still responsible for military and prison chaplaincy, but diocesan chapters oversee the work of military and prison chaplains.
+Throughout the Church, staff are trained through publicly funded education.